trekimann/Feefo_assesment/readme.md

     * login is required for the user to save a new note
 * The web app maintains a user session

-1. Describe the high-level designShow the main note app components and the logical interactions that will fulfill the requirements.
+1. Describe the high-level designShow the main note app components and the logical interactions that will fulfil the requirements.
-2. Web App UIProvide a wireframe design of the note web app that will fulfill the requirements.
+2. Web App UIProvide a wireframe design of the note web app that will fulfil the requirements.

 * Consider what UI components are required and how these interact with the other components.
 * What (if any) validation is required?

 3. Data Model
-Describe how a note will be modeled
+Describe how a note will be modelled
 * consider the required properties

 4. Restful API
-Describe the Restful API required to fulfill the note app.
+Describe the Restful API required to fulfil the note app.
 * how would the web app get the user’s notes?
 * how would the web app save a user note?
 * what are the URLs for the note resource(s)?